 Building Elements: Refer to General Building Spaces, Rooms, Areas and other Building Element Narratives within these Guidelines for additional lighting requirements.

-Lighting Fixtures, Lamps and Ballasts:
+Lighting Fixtures, Lamps and Ballasts: LED lighting with 4100K color temperature shall be considered in all applications to reduce future maintenance and energy costs.

 In 277 volt fluorescent lighting systems, where inboard lamps and outboard lamps are switched separately, use the same phase for both sets of tubes so that 480 volts is not accessible within the fixture.
 Require the use of barriers in any boxes where 480 volts would be accessible.